Boosting curb appeal takes only a weekend or two with this great DIY stone edging solution for your landscape border.

 I needed quite a few materials for my stone edging project:

-- A garden hose or a rope, to map out the lines of the garden bed
+- A garden hose, rope or string, to map out the lines of the garden bed

 - Levels!
-I used a 3 foot long level, a smaller 8 inch level, and also a line level for this project
+I used a 3′ level, a smaller 8″ box level, and also line levels for this project

-- Pickaxe, or hoe, or a dog — you need something to dig into your soil.
+- Pick axe, hoe, or a dog — you need something to dig into your soil.

 - Stone edging material — and the caps that go with the stone edging (if you like the look of mine)

-- Sand (enough to make a 1” base in the trench you dig for your edgers)
+- Paver Base (enough for a 2″ base in the trench you dig for your edgers)

 - Garden Gloves